stat545ubc-2023/mda-jstet/milestone_2.md

 ##### Compute the *range*, *mean*, and *two other summary statistics* of **one numerical variable** across the groups of **one categorical variable** from your data.

-Computing summariy statistics for diameter makes sense for this task because it allows us to compare this across neighborhoods.
+Computing summary statistics for diameter makes sense for this task because it allows us to compare this across neighborhoods.
 Diamater is a first indicator for tree growth speed.